A Guide to PV Plan Sets & Critical Mistakes to Avoid

 6 Common Mistakes In Solar Plan Design

 Since 2013, we’ve been working with solar contractors to overcome solar permitting obstacles.
-Over the years, we’ve seen many issues arise with solar plan sets that can impact the quality of the solar design or obtaining solar permits and interconnection.
+Over the years, we’ve seen many issues arise with solar plans that can impact the quality of the solar design or obtaining solar permits and interconnection.
 While every PV plan set can be unique, several common mistakes can occur.Â

 Incomplete or inaccurate information on PV plan sets: This includes missing details on electrical connections, equipment specifications, or structural requirements.
 Providing comprehensive and accurate information in the solar plan set is important to ensure a successful project.